Westwood supports Assange on London catwalk

 Elsewhere androgynous designs, sheepskin and silk dominated the catwalks at the five-day fashion week.

-Westwood, a leading name on the London leg of the international fashion circuit, called Assange a "hero" and said she had raised 3,000 poundsfor him through selling the T-shirts.
+Westwood, a leading name on the London leg of the international fashion circuit, called Assange a "hero" and said she had raised 3,000 pounds ($4,700)for him through selling the T-shirts.

 "I'm a big supporter of Julian Assange," Westwood told Reuters.
 "He's an incredible hero because he exposes the lies of the war mafia people."